RAW MATERIAL PROCUREMENT

 EXTERNAL AUDITS HELP PARTNERS IMPROVE THEIR SUSTAINABILITY

-One of the basic raw materials of tyres is natural rubber.
+One of the basic raw materials of tires is natural rubber.
 As an agricultural product, it is the livelihood of many families living in countries where the local legislation and working conditions have not been fully developed.
 We only purchase natural rubber from processors approved by Nokian Tyres.
 We supervise their activities through audits, among other things.

-In 2018, we audited 4 more locations and initiated corrective programs to address the shortcomings identified in the process.
+In 2018, we audited four more locations and initiated corrective programs to address the shortcomings identified in the process.
 Four reaudited producers have made significant improvements on weaknesses highlighted during our first sustainability audits.

 SELF-ASSESSMENTS AND QUALITY AUDITS FOCUS THE ATTENTION ON OCCUPATIONAL SAFETY, QUALITY AND HUMAN RIGHTS